-choices.
+In making a decision, we first select which options to consider and then decide which of those options to choose.
+Attention is a scarce resource.
+When there are many alternatives, options that attract attention are more likely to be considered, hence more likely to be chosen, while options that do not attract attention are often ignored.
+If the salient attributes of an option are critical to our utility, attention may serve us well.
+If not, attention may lead to sub-optimal choices.
 In this paper, we test the proposition that individual investors are more likely to buy rather than sell those stocks that catch their attention.
-We posit that this is so because attention affects buying-where investors search across thousands of stocks-more than selling-where investors generally choose only from the few stocks that they own.
+We posit that this is so because attention affects buying-where investors search across thousands of stocks, more than selling-where investors generally choose only from the few stocks that they own.
 While each investor does not buy every single stock that grabs his attention, individual investors are more likely to buy attention-grabbing stocks than to sell them.
 We provide strong evidence that this is the case.

 In contrast to our findings, many theoretical models of financial markets treat buying and selling as two sides of the same coin.
 Informed investors observe the same signal whether they are deciding to buy or to sell.
 They are equally likely to sell securities with negative signals as they are to buy those with positive signals.
 Uninformed noise traders are equally likely to make random purchases or random sales.
-In formal models, the decisions to buy and to sell often differ only by a minus sign.
-For actual investors, the decisions to buy and to sell are fundamentally different.
+In formal models, the decisions to buy and to sell often differ only by a minus sign.1 For actual investors, the decisions to buy and to sell are fundamentally different.

 When buying a stock, investors are faced with a formidable search problem.
 There are thousands of common stocks from which to choose.
 Human beings have bounded rationality.
 There are cognitive-and temporal-limits to how much information we can process.
 We are generally not able to rank hundreds, much less thousands, of alternatives.
 Doing so is even more difficult when the alternatives differ on multiple dimensions.
 One way to make the search for stocks to purchase more manageable is to limit the choice set.
-It is far easier, for example, to choose among ten alternatives than a hundred.
+It is far easier, for example, to choose among 10 alternatives than 100.